posit-dev/chatlas/README.md

 print(str(response))
 ```

-As we'll cover in later articles, `echo="all"` can also be useful for debugging, as it shows additional information, such as tool calls.
+As we'll see in later articles, `echo="all"` can also be useful for debugging, as it shows additional information, such as tool calls.

 ### The `.stream()` method